Due to Covid-19, all performances during the 2020/21 season will be viewable online from the comfort and safety of your own home. Learn more»

 Seating for all mainstage productions at St. Stephen's Theater is reserved.

 Latecomers will be seated at appropriate intervals at the discretion of house management.
-To avoid disruption to the actors and your fellow audience members, patrons arriving after a performance has begun will be seated in the balcony.
+To avoid disruption to the actors and your fellow audience members, patrons arriving after a performance has begun will be seated upstairs in the balcony, as space permits.
 Balcony seating is extremely limited, so we hope you will make every effort to arrive on time.
 For your safety and the safety of those around you, please comply with all instructions provided by house management.
 Under no circumstances will refunds be granted for latecomers.